Back

 • Philippines: 412,530

+Migration from India has increased over the past four years, while migration from England has declined from a peak of over 1 million in 2013.
 The Philippines-born population has nearly doubled since 2015.
-The largest decreases in overseas-born populations since 2015 have been from Italy and England, both with a median age of 60 years or older.
+The largest decreases since 2015 are among those born in Italy and England, with both groups having a median age of 60 or older.

-While two-child families remain the most common, the proportion of couples choosing not to have children has increased, and larger families continue to decline.
-The declining birth rate is linked to couples delaying childbearing and opting for smaller families.
+Two-child families remain the most common, but the proportion of couples choosing not to have children has increased, and larger families continue to decline.

 The five leading causes of death in 2024, accounting for one-third of all registered deaths, were: